 Gaofeng arrived at his monastery resolved in his mind to die within three years.
 Making a vow to awaken withing a specific period of time is very effective, and in fact he had his awakening at the end of the three years.
 He then made a new vow to throw away any ambitions he might have had for his life, even if it meant becoming a ‘stupid Han’, in order to pursue the one great matter to ultimate clarity.

 After his awakening, Gaofeng’s master gave him a different kind of case to work on, one suited to his higher state of consciousness.

-Broughton uses the expression ‘the man in charge’ to translate a metaphysical concept of the self that Lin-chi (Gaofeng was of his lineage) called the ‘true man of no rank’ and Meister Eckhart called the ‘personal being’.
-Elsewhere in this blog I changed Broughton’s ‘man in charge’ to ‘superior man’ or ‘higher self’; but in essence it is the self that you really are.
-And what is that?
-As Edward Conze (1975, p.
-3) explains, in the Godhead there is no distinction between multiplicity and simplicity, and the question of whether your true self is all that there is, or whether it is the you that travels from life to life, has no meaning.
-The Buddha would have answered: “neither one, nor the other, nor both, nor neither.”
+Broughton uses the expression ‘the man in charge’ to translate a metaphysical concept of the Self that Lin-chi (Gaofeng was of his lineage) called the ‘true man of no rank.’
+Elsewhere in this blog I changed Broughton’s ‘man in charge’ to ‘superior man’ or ‘higher self’; and in essence it is the Self that you really are.
+This Self is not a larger version of your ego-self, but Atman or Mind.
+There is only one, viviktadharma, and you are it.

 Chan Master Gaofeng Yuan of Mount Tianmu (1238-1295)